-This Instant Pot Chicken and Stuffing has moist and flavorful chicken that’s quickly cooked to perfection along with savory stuffing and fresh green beans.
-With a max of 22 minutes of cooking time, you’ll be eating before you know it!
+This Instant Pot Chicken and Stuffing has juicy chicken that’s quickly cooked to perfection along with savory stuffing and fresh green beans.
+Plus, only 20 minutes of cooking time!

 So, I recently asked you guys on my Facebook page what types of recipes you want to see this year, and Instant Pot was definitely something that I heard loud and clear.
 (No better excuse to hop online and buy one, woo!)
 Nothing is more fun than having a new kitchen toy to play with.
 Mwahahahaaaa….

 I knew right away which recipe to try first.
 My crock pot chicken and stuffing recipe is not just one of my favorites, but one of yours too.
 It’s been pinned over a million times, and rightfully so.
 It’s delicious.
 The question was, could the instant pot make this for me too?!

 Well, my husband and I are kind of a pair of losers, so we made a whole “thing” about trying out this instant pot, as if it was this magical little bucket that was about to change our lives.

 Ummmm, guess what.
 Instant Pots are magical little buckets that do change your life.

 So there we stood.
 Staring at that shiny silver pot while the chicken cooked, not moving a muscle.
 Barely blinking.
 As if some little elf was going to sneak in and replace the frozen chicken with cooked chicken when we weren’t looking.
 It’s witch craft, I’m telling you.
 And I love it.
 This entire meal takes a *max* of 20 minutes, and that’s if your chicken is frozen solid.
 Now that’s impressive.